Narmatha-03/Quotes/README.md

 HTML: Contains the basic structure of the page, including the button and image gallery.
 CSS: Provides styling for the page and animations for the images. (e.g., borders, circular motion)
 JavaScript: Handles the logic for generating and displaying a random quote.
 (Ensure this script is added in script.js.)

+Contributing :
+Feel free to fork the repository and submit pull requests.
+If you encounter any issues or have suggestions, please open an issue on the GitHub repository.

+License :
+This project is licensed under the MIT License.